Three weeks ago, I wrote

 The system’s persistent configuration should remain fairly safe in the event of a service compromise.

 You can build on the above to cover other root-level directories too.
-However, you may want to consider a blacklist instead.
+However, you may want to consider a blocklist instead.
 It can be far quicker to come up with and you can share it among multiple different services.

 Your email server is unlikely to have a legitimate reason to execute any of these programs.
 Neither do many of your other services.